Government advice for employment FAQs

 You can claim for multiple pay periods and employees at the same time.

 However, it is not possible to claim the SSP rebate at the same time as furlough.
 The start date of your claim is the start date of the earliest pay period you’re claiming for.
 The end date of your claim is the end date of the most recent pay period you’re claiming.
+You must have paid your employees’ sick pay before you claim it back.

 You must keep records of SSP that you’ve paid and want to claim back from HMRC and in addition you must keep records of the following for three years: